flipperdevices/flipperzero-firmware/ReadMe.md

     <source media="(prefers-color-scheme: dark)" srcset="/.github/assets/dark_theme_banner.png">
     <source media="(prefers-color-scheme: light)" srcset="/.github/assets/light_theme_banner.png">
     <img
-        alt="Shows an illustrated sun in light mode and a moon with stars in dark mode" src="/.github/assets/light_theme_banner.png">
+        alt="A pixel art of a Dophin with text: Flipper Zero Official Repo" src="/.github/assets/light_theme_banner.png">
 </picture>

 # Flipper Zero Firmware

 - [Flipper Zero Official Website](https://flipperzero.one).
-Simple way to explain your friends what Flipper can do.
+Simple way to explain to your friends what the Flipper Zero can do.
 - [Flipper Zero Firmware Update](https://update.flipperzero.one).
-Improvements for your dolphin: latest firmware releases, upgrade tools for PC and Mobile.
+Improvements for your dolphin: latest firmware releases, upgrade tools for PC and Mobile devices.
 - [User Documentation](https://docs.flipperzero.one).
 Learn more about your dolphin: specs, usage guides, and everything that you wanted to ask.

 # Contributing

-Our main goal is to build healthy, sustainable community around flipper and to be open to any new ideas and contributions.
-Also we do have couple rules and taboos here, so please read this chapter carefully and especially [Code Of Conduct](/CODE_OF_CONDUCT.md).
+Our main goal is to build healthy, sustainable community around the Flipper, and to be open to any new ideas and contributions.
+We also have a couple of rules and taboos here, so please read this page and our [Code Of Conduct](/CODE_OF_CONDUCT.md) carefully.

 ## I need help

-The best place to search for an answers is our [User Documentation](https://docs.flipperzero.one) but if you can not find answers there check our [Discord Server](https://flipp.dev/discord) or [Forum](https://forum.flipperzero.one/).
+The best place to search for an answers is our [User Documentation](https://docs.flipperzero.one).
+If you can't find the answer there, then you can check our [Discord Server](https://flipp.dev/discord) or our [Forum](https://forum.flipperzero.one/).

-## I want to report issue
+## I want to report an issue

-If you found issue and you want to report it please check our [Issues](https://github.com/flipperdevices/flipperzero-firmware/issues).
-Make sure that description contains information about used versions, platform, and proper way to reproduce issue.
+If you've found an issue and you want to report it, then please check our [Issues](https://github.com/flipperdevices/flipperzero-firmware/issues) page.
+Make sure that the description contains information about the firmware version you're using, your platform, and proper steps to reproduce the issue.

 ## I want to contribute code

-Before opening PR make sure that your changes really must be in the firmware itself.
+Before opening a PR please make sure that your changes really must be in the firmware itself.
 Many ideas can easily be implemented as external applications and placed in flipper application catalog.
-If you are not sure you can ask on [Discord Server](https://flipp.dev/discord) or in [Issues](https://github.com/flipperdevices/flipperzero-firmware/issues) and we'll help you to find right place for your code.
-Also please read [Contribution Guide](/CONTRIBUTING.md), [Coding Style](/CODING_STYLE.md) and ensure that your code is compatible with project [License](/LICENSE).
-Finally open [Pull Request](https://github.com/flipperdevices/flipperzero-firmware/pulls) and ensure that CI/CD statuses are all green.
+If you are not sure you can ask on the [Discord Server](https://flipp.dev/discord) or in the [Issues](https://github.com/flipperdevices/flipperzero-firmware/issues) page, and we'll help you find the right place for your code.
+Also please read our [Contribution Guide](/CONTRIBUTING.md), our [Coding Style](/CODING_STYLE.md) and ensure that your code is compatible with our project [License](/LICENSE).
+Finally open a [Pull Request](https://github.com/flipperdevices/flipperzero-firmware/pulls) and ensure that CI/CD statuses are all green.

 # Development

-Flipper Zero Firmware is written in C with some bits and pieces written in C++ and armv7m assembly languages. intermediate level C is the best for comfortable programming.
+The Flipper Zero Firmware is written in C, with some bits and pieces written in C++ and armv7m assembly languages.
+Intermediate level of C knowledge is recommended for comfortable programming.
 For Flipper Applications we support C, C++ and armv7m assembly languages.

 ## Requirements